 In a review in The New Republic, the critic Helen Vendler wrote:

 Louise Glück is a poet of strong and haunting presence.
 Her poems, published in a series of memorable books over the last twenty years, have achieved the unusual distinction of being neither “confessional” nor “intellectual” in the usual senses of those words.

 Glück has also published a collection of essays, Proofs and Theories: Essays on Poetry (Ecco Press, 1994), which won the PEN/Martha Albrand Award for Nonfiction.
 Her honors include the Bollingen Prize in Poetry, the Lannan Literary Award for Poetry, a Sara Teasdale Memorial Prize, the MIT Anniversary Medal and fellowships from the Guggenheim and Rockefeller Foundations, and from the National Endowment for the Arts.

 In 2008, Glück was selected to receive the Wallace Stevens Award for mastery in the art of poetry.
-Her collection, Poems 1962–2012, was awarded the 2013 Los Angeles Times Book Prize.
+Her collection, Poems 1962–2012 (Farrar, Straus and Giroux, 2013), was awarded the 2013 Los Angeles Times Book Prize.
 In 2015, she was awarded the Gold Medal for Poetry from the American Academy of Arts and Letters.
-Currently, Glück is a writer-in-residence at Yale University.
+She died on October 13, 2023, at the age of eighty.